 The market can also be segmented on the basis of the type of cocoa used in these industries:

 - Commodity cocoa (>90% of the sector): characterised by high volumes, low value and standard quality.
-Mainstream European brands for chocolate (candy) bars, such as Kit Kat (Nestlé), Milky Way, M&M’s and Twix (Mars), Cadbury and Toblerone (Mondelēz) use bulk cocoa mainly from West Africa (Forastero variety).
-The food industry mostly uses commodity cocoa for the manufacture of other food products as well.
+Mainstream European brands for chocolate (candy) bars, such as Kit-Kat (Nestlé), Milky Way, M&M’s and Twix (Mars), Cadbury (Mondelez) and Toblerone (Mondelez) use bulk cocoa mainly from West Africa (Forastero variety).
+The food industry mostly uses commodity cocoa for the manufacture of other food products too.

 - Speciality cocoa (<10% of the sector): associated with lower volumes of mostly Trinitario and Criollo varieties, marked by high quality, fine flavour and single origin.
 This segment is also associated to special stories and niche sustainability labels (such as organic or fair trade).
 It is generally purchased by smaller brands and bean-to-bar makers.
 Examples are: Valrhona (France), Vivani (Germany), Seed and Bean and Divine Chocolate (United Kingdom), Idilio (Switzerland), Amadei (Italy), and Original Beans (the Netherlands).
 Speciality cocoa is very costly, and not normally used by the food industry as an ingredient.
 Speciality cocoa products are growing in popularity.
 See our study on Trends for Cocoa for more information about this trend.

-- Learn more about the promotion of standard quality and speciality chocolate by mainstream supermarkets such as Albert Heijn (the Netherlands), Sainsbury´s (the United Kingdom) and REWE (Germany).
-Compare their product assortments with specialised stores such as Chocolátl (the Netherlands), The Chocolate Shop (Ireland) and Mast Brothers (the United States).
+- Learn more about the promotion of standard quality and speciality chocolate by mainstream supermarkets such as Albert Heijn (the Netherlands), Sainsbury’s (the United Kingdom) and REWE (Germany).
+Compare their product assortments with specialised stores such as Chocolátl (Netherlands), The Chocolate Shop (Ireland) and Mast Brothers (United Kingdom).

-- See our country studies (examples: Belgium, France, Germany, Switzerland and the United Kingdom) for more specific information on the end markets for cocoa.
+- See our country studies (examples: Belgium, France, Germany, Switzerland and the United Kingdom) for more specific information on the end markets for coffee.
 Learn about channels, certification requirements and consumer preferences.

 - Check the websites of the International Cocoa Association and the European Cocoa Association for more detailed information about international and European trade statistics and cocoa prices.

-- Refer to our study of trends in the cocoa sector to learn more about developments within different market segments.
+- Refer to our study on trends in the cocoa sector to learn more about developments within different market segments.

-Figure 1: The main channels for the export of cocoa to European markets
+Figure 1: The main channels for export of cocoa to European markets